DallanQ/sleeping_gods_3/Manual.md

 Travel Example 3 Zoey wants to travel to a new map.
 She decides to move across the western edge of the current map.
 This leads to pg.
 13 (as indicated by the blue arrow), so she turns to pg.
 13. She must enter on the opposite side of this new map, so she starts on a region bordering the eastern edge.
 She can choose to start on either region, and she chooses the northern region.

+#### Action: Explore (page 15)
-Action: Explore Explore one of the locations with a red circle outline on the region where the ship is located.
+Explore one of the locations with a red circle outline on the region where the ship is located.
 When you explore, you make choices, complete challenges, and/or participate in combat.

 First, choose a location to explore and open the storybook to the paragraph number listed on the location on the map.